FabricioLimaa/Challenge-Alura-Store/README.md

-# Análise Estratégica - Lojas Zonix
+# Análise Estratégica - Alura Store

 ## 📖 Descrição do Projeto